daPhie79/tiny7z/README.md

 - Read .7zip archives, with uncompressed or compressed headers.
 - Write to .7zip archives, using LZMA codec, in a single block (solid), or one block per file.
 - Support LZMA, LZMA2, PPMd decoders.
-- Support BCJ and BCJ2 decoder filters.
+- Support AES, BCJ and BCJ2 decoder filters.

 ## Current limitations

 *They are plenty unfortunately, but this library is still a huge step forward for compact .7z support in native C#*

-- AES decoder is in place, but no support for password yet.
 - LZMA Compression is slower than native 7z.dll (due to the pure C# implementation of LZMA SDK).
-- LZMA Decompression is slower than native 7z.dll, and also than Igor Pavlov's official C# LZMA decoder, because while Tobias Käs' version of the decompressor is slower than Igor Pavlov's, his encoder is faster, thus since the goal of this library is to be compact and to complete SharpCompress by providing a native C# encoder, I have kept code simpler by only implementing one compression library and priorizing compression speed.
+- LZMA Decompression is slower than native 7z.dll, and also than Igor Pavlov's official C# LZMA decoder, because while Tobias Käs' version of the decompressor is slower than Igor Pavlov's, his encoder is faster, but since the goal of this library is to be compact and to complete SharpCompress by providing a native C# encoder, I have kept code simpler by only implementing one compression library and priorizing compression speed.
+- Probably other details I haven't thought of.

 ---